toshiaki1729/stable-diffusion-webui-dataset-tag-editor/README.md

 Also, if you see this extension listed, you can install from "Available" tab with a single click.

-Please note that if you update this extension from "Extensions" tab, you will need to restart web UI to completely reload.
+~~Please note that if you update this extension from "Extensions" tab, you will need to restart web UI to reload completely.~~
+Now you can reload by pushing "Apply and restart UI" button on Extensions tab!

 ### Install Manually
 To install, clone the repository into the `extensions` directory and restart the web UI.